precice/community-training/fsi-workflow/03_fluidMesh/tasks.md

 - we place the wing in the middle of the box in *y* direction, so we place the *y* limits at $y_1 = -0.24$ m and $y_2=0.24$ m.
 - finally, we place the root section at $z_1 = 0$ m and the final face at $z_2 = 0.48$ m.

-All these parameters are set at lines `24-29` of `blockMeshDict`.
+All these parameters are set in the beginning of `blockMeshDict`.
 For the moment, leave them like this.

 ### Discretization